lykmapipo/android-value-picker/README.md

 ## Usage

-In activity(or other component) request for last and location updates
+In activity(or other component) request for dialog picker

 ```java
 public class MainActivity extends AppCompatActivity {